mondele/usfm2rtf/README.md

-# usfm2html
+# usfm2rtf
-Creates "pretty" html/css output from USFM files
+Creates "pretty" rtf output from USFM files

+# Initial version 0.1
+   Just a clone of v.
+0.5 of usfm2html.
+I'm starting this program to try to add footnotes to the output.
+Since HTML doesn't really support footnotes, I thought I would try messing about with rtf.

-# Changes is v.
+# Changes in v.
 0.5:
    Added code to ignore Strong's numbers, etc., from USFM 3

 # Changes in v.
 0.4: